10 Easy Steps for Getting English Immersion at Home

 You can also choose a certain time to switch to English instead of (or along with) a physical space.
 Choose one or two hours every day to immerse yourself in English.
 Then actually do it!
 That means for that hour or two, you can only speak, read and write in English.

-It will be tough at first, but you’ll get used to it!
+It will be tough at first to have an English only time, but you’ll get used to it!

 What do you read in your spare time?